 Publicity and advertisements are the order of the day.
-Our country can’t lag behind in this rat race.
-Everyday new techniques and new methods of ads are being invented by industrialists.
+Our country can’t lag in this rat race.
+Every day new techniques and new methods of ads are being invented by industrialists.
 Millions of rupees are being lavishly spent on ads.
-There are ads on radio, TV, video cassettes, cinema screen and neon-signs.
+There are ads on radio, TV, video cassettes, cinema screen, and neon-signs.

-The prefix “Super” is being widely used nowadays to show the superior quality of some product.
+The prefix “Super” is being widely used nowadays to show the superior quality of some products.
 It is rather used to increase its sale because it is not of that super quality as it is propagated.
-On our radio and TV a number of commercials are daily broadcast and telecast.
-Our newspapers and magazines are full of ads of different products.
+On our radio and TV, several commercials are daily broadcast and telecast.
+Our newspapers and magazines are full of ads for different products.
 A drama of one-hour duration has almost twenty-minute-duration ad in it.
-We have super-toothpastes, super-soaps, super-cigarettes, super-garments, super-tonics, super-tea and super-music, etc.
+We have super-toothpastes, super-soaps, super-cigarettes, super-garments, super-tonics, super-tea, and super-music, etc.

 Its widespread use has outlived its utility.